JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 9 - Material/Angular Material.md

 ## Todo - Material
 - Use material components for the todo app #DONE
-- exit without saving changes
+- exit without saving changes #DONE

 ## Registration form
-- Name, surname, username
+- Name, surname, username #DONE
-- username must be only lowercase
-- no symbols
-- mail - must be valid
-- confirm email - check if the other mail is the same
-- password - 8 characters, symbol, one uppercase
-- checkbox - accept the rules before submit
+- checkbox - accept the rules before submit #DONE
-- radio button group - 3 options: basic, standard or premium
+- radio button group - 3 options: basic, standard or premium #DONE
+- angular material for all components #DONE
-- create an interface mapped with correct values ready to be passed to an api
+- create an interface mapped with correct values ready to be passed to an api #DONE
+- username must be only lowercase and no symbols #DONE
+- mail - must be valid #DONE
+- confirm email - check if the other mail is the same #DONE
+- password - 8 characters, symbol, one uppercase and number #DONE
+- switched confirm email validator to the field itself #DONE
+- Figure out how to bind the values of the 3 radio buttons for the payment tier

 - submit button that will show the values from the form before submitting
-- angular material for all components

 ## Custom form control